 The Singaporean leg of Taylor Swift’s Eras Tour, on track to become the highest grossing tour in history, is drawing the attention of Southeast Asia’s live music industry.
 ASEAN countries are reacting and adapting to the announcement that Singapore reached an “exclusivity deal” with the pop megastar.

-On March 9th, 2024, American singer-songwriter turned global phenomenon Taylor Swift, known for hits such as Cruel Summer and Anti-Hero, concluded the sixth and final Singaporean show of her ongoing Eras Tour.
+On March 9th, 2024, American singer-songwriter turned global phenomenon Taylor Swift, known for such hits as Cruel Summer and Anti-Hero, concluded the sixth and final Singaporean show of her ongoing Eras Tour.
 The worldwide tour, which surpassed the $1 billion mark in earnings and became the highest grossing ever in touring history in December 2023, has begun to attract the attention of politicians and government officials.
 Singaporean Prime Minister Lee Hsien Loong is one such individual – on March 5th, during the 2024 ASEAN-Australian Special Summit, he disclosed that Singapore had signed an "exclusivity deal" with Swift’s team that guaranteed the six shows in the city-state but barred her from performing anywhere else in Southeast Asia for the duration of the tour.

 Taylor Swift and The Eras Tour

 Swift has been on the Eras Tour since March 2023, which pays tribute to every eponymous “era” of her illustrious 17-year career.
 By its conclusion in December 2024, it will have played 152 dates, potentially making it the biggest tour of all time by number of shows.
-Swift has marked herself as an American success history with her influence on concert revenues, merchandise sales, album sales, and even cinema, with her Eras Tour film ranking among the highest-grossing concert movies ever.
+Swift has cemented herself as an American success history with her influence on concert revenues, merchandise sales, album sales, and even cinema, with her Eras Tour film ranking among the highest-grossing concert movies ever.
 Owing to the enormous economic influence of the tour, the concept of “Swiftonomics” has emerged to describe its tangible impact on local and municipal economies.
 In the United States, consumer spending on tickets, travel, and concert outfits costs more than $1,300 on average; having sold upwards of 4.35 million tickets in the United States alone, the tour could generate up to $5 billion for the American economy.

 The Eras Tour impacted not only the United States but also other countries, particularly in Asia.
 In Japan and Singapore, the tour’s only Asian destinations, economic benefits were driven by fans traveling from across East and Southeast Asia to attend the shows.
-Ticket revenue and other spending related to the four Eras shows in Japan are estimated to have an economic impact of 34.1 billion yen ($230 million), according to Mitsumasa Etou, a researcher at Tokyo City University who did the calculation.
+Ticket revenue and other spending related to the four Eras shows in Japan are estimated to have an economic impact of 34.1 billion yen ($230 million), according to Mitsumasa Etou, a researcher at Tokyo City University who performed the calculation.

 In Australia, where Swift performed seven shows across Sydney and Melbourne, Sally Capp – the Lord Mayor of Melbourne – estimates Australia’s economic upswing from the Eras Tour at 1.2 billion Australian dollars ($787 million in US dollars).
 Not all effects are beneficial, however: Reserve Bank of Australia Governor Michele Bullock addressed the “Taylor Swift inflation” effect at a February 6th media conference, whereby fans prioritize their discretionary spending on flights and accommodations, driving up prices.